akrylysov/pogreb/docs/design.md

 ### Bucket

-Each bucket is an array of slots followed by an optional file pointer to the overflow bucket (stored in the "overflow" index).
+A bucket is an array of slots followed by an optional file pointer to the overflow bucket (stored in the "overflow" index).
 The number of slots in a bucket is 31 - that is the maximum number of slots that is possible to fit in 512 bytes.